 Overview of Systemic Lupus Erythematosus (SLE)

-Lupus, also called systemic lupus erythematosus or SLE, is a chronic autoimmune disease that affects tissue and organs throughout the body (e.g., joints, kidneys, skin, heart).
-The most common symptoms of the disease are painful, swollen joints; fatigue; various types of rashes; and fever.
+Lupus is a chronic autoimmune disease that affects tissue and organs throughout the body (e.g., joints, kidneys, skin, heart).
+There are 4 different categories of lupus: cutaneous lupus, neonatal lupus, drug-induced lupus, and systemic lupus erythematosus (SLE).
+This article discusses the latter.
+The most common symptoms of SLE are painful, swollen joints; fatigue; various types of rashes; and fever.
 The severity of the disease varies from mild to severe, and the symptoms, which also vary from patient to patient, often come and go over time.

 Incidence and Prevalence of Lupus